MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 ##### Use database age defaults

 Select this check box to use the public folder database age limits for the server where this public folder resides.
-If you do not select this check box, the **Age limit for replicas (days)** check box becomes available.
+If you don't select this check box, the **Age limit for replicas (days)** check box becomes available.

 ##### Age limit for replicas (days)